pmem/pmem.github.io/content/rpma/documentation/perf-tuning.md

     * Memory Configuration - Thermal Monitor - **Disabled**
     <br /><br />
 * Disable Hardware Power Management, introduced in the Intel® Xeon® processor E5-2600 v4 product family.
 It provides more control over power management, but it can cause jitter and so is not recommended for latency-sensitive applications.

+### Ice Lake

+* Platform and CPU related [[1.1]][opt-part-1]
+    * Disable lower CPU power states: C-states[[1.2]][power-states] and memory and PCI-e power saving states.
+Settings vary from vendor to vendor so some of them may not be available for you e.g.:
+        * Advanced Power Management Configuration - Package C State Control - Package C-State - **C0/C1 state**
+    <br /><br />
+    * Check for other settings that might influence performance.
+This varies greatly by OEM, but should include anything power related, such as fan speed settings (more is better) e.g.:
+        * System Acoustic and Performance Configuration - Set Fan Profile - **Performance**
+* PMem-related
+    * configure maximum available operating power for your PMem devices **[XXX source and details are missing]**. **Note**: Different sizes of PMem devices have different performance capabilites.
+If it is important for you, pick the right one for your application e.g.: [[1.3]][pmem-200-brief]
+        * Memory Configuration - PMem Configuration - 200 Series PMem Average Power Limit (in mW) - **15 mW**
+        * Memory Configuration - PMem Configuration - PMem Performance Setting - **BW Optimized**

+#### Not yet confirmed <a href="https://software.intel.com/content/www/us/en/develop/articles/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html">[1.1]</a>

+* Disable hyper-threading to reduce variations in latency (jitter).
+    * Processor Configuration - Intel(R) Hyper-Threading Tech - **Disabled**
+    <br /><br />
+* Disable any monitoring options.
+    * Advanced Power Management Configuration - CPU Thermal Managment - Thermal Monitor - **Disable**
+    <br /><br />
+* Disable Hardware Power Management, introduced in the Intel® Xeon® processor E5-2600 v4 product family.
+It provides more control over power management, but it can cause jitter and so is not recommended for latency-sensitive applications.
+    * Advanced Power Management Configuration - - CPU P State Control - Energy Efficient Turbo - **Disable**
+    * Advanced Power Management Configuration - - CPU P State Control - - Turbo Mode - **Disable**

 #### References